alisaleem252/Rapidtextai-Auto-Post-Scheduler/readme.md

 ## Usage
-* Navigate to the ChatGPT Auto Post Scheduler settings page.
+* Navigate to the RapidtextAI Auto Post Scheduler settings page.
-* Enter your Rapidtextai Connect key and save the settings.
+* Enter your Rapidtextai API key and save the settings.
 * Create a new post in WordPress Choose topic and click on the "Generate" button.
 * Wait for the post content to load.
 * Review and edit the generated content as needed.